tc39/proposal-top-level-await/README.md

 ### Variant B: top-level `await` does not block sibling execution

-In this proposed solution a call to `top-level await` would block execution of child nodes in the graph but would allow siblings to continue to execute.
+In this proposed solution a call to `top-level await` would block execution of parent nodes in the graph but would allow siblings to continue to execute.

 In this implementation you could consider the following